rgerosa/JMEValidator/README.md

 git cms-addpkg CommonTools/PileupAlgos
 git cms-merge-topic nhanvtran:puppi-etadep-741-v4

-# Puppi
+# Puppi inverted
-git cms-merge-topic nhanvtran:puppi-etadep-741
+git cms-merge-topic violatingcp:pupuppi-74

 # E/Gamma ID
 git cms-merge-topic 9003 #this is the version that is in CMSSW_7_4_X